cryptoinhero/zurbank/src/zurbank/doc/release-notes/mastercore-0.0.9.1-release-notes.md

 UI
 --

-- New signal added for changes to Omni state (emitted from block handler for blocks containing Omni transactions)
+- New signal added for changes to Zus state (emitted from block handler for blocks containing Zus transactions)
 - Fix double clicking a transaction in overview does not activate the Bitcoin history tab
 - Splash screen updated to reflect new branding
 - Fix frame alignment in overview page